Gelatinized Black MACA Powder (Bulk) Organic + Freshly Made 4/2016

 ADD / Stress: Through the concentrated power of it's nutrition, Maca can help to enhance concentration and decrease stress, being a powerful tool in addressing attention issues.
 The owner of Skyfield Tropical has used it primarily for this purpose for many years, and recommends it often to others with similar issues.

 Malnutrition: Maca is remarkably nutritious, having a profile of highly bio-available nutrients akin to a good multi-vitamin.
-Our gelatinized maca, in being free of fibers and most carbohydrates, is nearly 100% digestible, and is quickly assimilated.
+Our gelatinized maca, is nearly 100% digestible, and is quickly assimilated.
 When dissolved into liquids, some of its active nutrients enter the bloodstream within 20 minutes of ingestion.
 An independent analysis of maca's extensive nutrient composition: Nutrient Composition of Raw Maca

 Thyroid: Only gelatinized / cooked maca is being used to treat thyroid problems.
 Maca is also good source of iodine, which can assist in hypothyroidism.
 Raw maca cannot be used for this purpose, as it contains goitrogens which must be deactivated by cooking.
 Maca is a cruciferous (mustard family) vegetable, like broccoli or turnips which are well known for thyroid-interfering compounds (glucosinolates and isothiocyanates).
 See: Maca and the Thyroid

-Gelatinization specifically for maca was developed at National University of Agriculture in La Molina, Peru.
-The process involves gentle heat (180F) combined with high pressure, which gelatinizes the starches, softens cellulose and disperses many of the soluble fibers.
-Gelatinization is a process used for starches, it does not involve removing the fiber completely, but rather changes it's form.
-This also concentrates the product and renders it crystalline.
-The remaining nutrients and active compounds are carefully dried at lower temperatures and powdered.
+Gelatinization specifically for maca flour involves gentle heat (160F) combined with water, which opens up the starch molecules, softens cellulose and disperses many of the soluble fibers.
+In addition to making the maca's alkaloids more bioavailable, it also deactivates myrosinase enzyme, making it so the glucosinolates in maca are not metabolized.
 Gelatinized maca is the type used in most of the clinically significant studies, and is certainly the best choice for those wishing to gain the most therapeutic benefit.

 We focused on gelatinized maca for reasons we feel are very important not just for the health of people, but also for the public's impression of maca.
 In our research we find that maca is always cooked by its native growers.
 Most people outside of Peru use raw maca ingredients.
 This basic preparation is typically not incorporated into products marketed under claims of "traditional use."
 Many of these maca flour products are proclaimed "raw," "most natural form," "complete with enzymes," to entice health-related thinking and draw the approval of the growing raw food crowd.
 In having conversed with growers and ethnobotanists who study maca, we know that despite being safe and non-toxic, raw maca can be difficult to digest and/or metabolize for many people.
 This is likely why the root is traditionally cooked in some way, as there is often a practical reason for a traditional treatment of a food or herb.
 Having tried dozens of raw maca powders with the gelatinized, we find the most pleasant, efficacious products are without exception the gelatinized forms of maca, and more generally, cooked maca.
 It should be noted that there is a rising number of adverse reactions to raw maca powder being reported (many likely to goitrogens, but also some digestive complaints from the insoluble fibers).
 While we are most certainly an advocate of macrobiotic and raw food lifestyles, we ultimately feel that raw maca is not well suited for human consumption.